 be honest, most of us can hardly remember what food we need to eat and which ones we need to avoid.
-We end up writing unhealthy food on our this can be hazardous, for both you and your baby.
+We end up writing unhealthy food on our shopping list and this can be hazardous, for both you and your baby.